 PMI introduces a new brand of cigarettes and launches its “You Decide” ad campaign in Indonesia.

-Despite a public commitment to “unsmoke” the world, PMI introduced a new high-tar, high nicotine cigarette brand, Philip Morris Bold, in Indonesia.
+Despite a public commitment to “unsmoke” the world, Philip Morris International introduced a new high-tar, high nicotine cigarette brand, Philip Morris Bold, in Indonesia.
 To promote the new cigarette, PMI ran television and billboard ads throughout the country and to the large tourist population in Bali.

 A long-running case involving Philip Morris Fortune Tobacco Corporation (PMFTC) takes another step as a Philippine city fights industry legal action.